15 OFFBEAT DESTINATIONS TO VISIT IN RAJASTHAN

-In Sawai Madhopur, you get to see some historical landmarks on the backseat of your gipsies.
+In Sawai Madhopur, you get to see some historical landmarks in the backseat of your gypsies.

-Among which, right at the centre of this wild jungle scrub is the 10th century Ranthambore Fort.
+Among these, right at the center of this wild jungle scrub is the 10th-century Ranthambore Fort.

 Last but not least we have the destination that brims with architectural prowess.

 Abhaneri is a hamlet between Jaipur and Agra.

 Home to a plethora of early medieval structures, this village is what everyone signed up for while choosing Rajasthan on their bucket list.

 This “village of happiness” is widely famous for its Harsha Mata Temple and Chand Baori.